Area of interest: microRNA biology and single-cell biology

-The purpose of our group is to apply state-of-the-art computational and genomic methods to address fundamental questions in RNA biology.
-The focus is on quantitatively describing and functionally characterizing animal transcriptomes, and methods include next-generation sequencing of single and pooled cells, as well as development of source code and custom wet-lab protocols.
+The Friedländer group applies beyond-state-of-the-art computational and Omics methods to address fundamental questions in RNA biology.
+Our focus is on quantitatively describing and functionally characterizing mammalian transcriptomes, and methods include next-generation sequencing of single and pooled cells, as well as development of new algorithms and and experimental methods.

 Of particular interest to us are microRNAs: 22 nucleotide long RNA molecules that regulate protein-coding genes in all multi-cellular animals.
 Since they confer regulation on the majority of human genes, it is not surprising that microRNAs are involved in numerous biological processes – including diseases such as metabolic and neurodegenerative diseases and cancer.
 Even though microRNAs have been systematically studied for more than twenty years, fundamental questions regarding their evolution, biogenesis and function remain unanswered.

 We study microRNA function by profiling these regulators and their gene targets in the single cells where the interactions between them occur.
 From the measurements we infer copy-per-cell numbers for the transcripts, and we develop mathematical models to describe the kinetics of regulation.
 For this purpose we apply single-cell sequencing and screening methods.
 Recently, we have developed a method to detect microRNA targeting in single cells, using an editing-capable TRIBE fusion protein (unpublished).
 To address evolutionary aspects of microRNAs, we compare microRNAs between representatives of all major animal groups, using the highly curated MirGeneDB database – that we have contributed to developing.